pythonph/links/README.md

 # pylinks
 A sticky for Python resources (guides, tutorials, books, etc) that aims to answer FAQs posted in the [PythonPH facebook group](https://www.facebook.com/groups/pythonph/).

+#### Q: I have no prior programming background.
+I have no idea where to start.
+Any suggestions?
+A: Check out this ["So you want to learn to code" guide](http://williln.github.io/)

 #### Q: I'm looking for Python resources, where can I find them?
 A: Check out the list below:
 - [Python for Beginners](https://github.com/pythonph/pylinks/blob/master/basic-python.md)